subham5566/TELEGRAM-ANONYMOUS-GROUP-CHAT-BOT-69-OP/README.md

 # Makebot
-Anonymous group chat inside Telegram bot
+Anonymous group chat inside a Telegram bot

 ## How to install
 Download the bot or clone the repo and go to the main directory